-A new study has shown CAR-T cells derived from healthy donors to be superior at fighting cancer compared to CAR-T cells derived from patients.
+A new Allogeneic CAR-T study has shown CAR-T cells derived from healthy donors to be superior at fighting cancer compared to CAR-T cells derived from patients.

-In a recent press release, biotechnology company Allogene Therapeutics announced preclinical results from their study on the treatment of multiple myeloma.
+In a recent press release, biotechnology company Allogene Therapeutics announced preclinical results from their study on the treatment of multiple myeloma using allogeneic CAR-T cell therapy.
 Multiple myeloma is a type of cancer caused by the malignant proliferation of plasma cells in the bone marrow.

 Early cancer immunotherapies were developed as part of the drive toward personalized medicine.
-The basic premise behind such therapies is that a cancer patient’s own immune cells are modified to treat their disease, thus circumventing the risk of provoking a potentially dangerous immune response.
-Autologous therapies have worked well so far; FDA approved therapies such as KymriahTM and YescartaTM have had overwhelmingly positive results.
+The basic premise behind these autologous therapies is that a cancer patient’s own immune cells are harvested and modified to treat their disease, thus circumventing the risk of provoking a potentially dangerous immune response.
+Autologous therapies have proven very effective in the fight against cancer, and FDA approved therapies such as KymriahTM and YescartaTM have had overwhelmingly positive results.
 Nevertheless, starting material for these therapies is scarce, and many scientists now believe that the real future of cancer immunotherapy lies in allogeneic treatments.

-Allogeneic cell therapy uses cells from healthy donors rather than patient donors.
+Allogeneic CAR-T cell therapy uses cells from healthy donors rather than taking cells from the patient.
 Supply companies are responsible for ensuring that donors are screened and characterized to provide starting materials that best fit the intended use.
 The obvious benefits to sourcing from healthy donors are that immune cells are more abundant, much easier to source, and cells can be processed ahead of time, so that treatment is available when needed.
 This new study, however, shows that the benefits of using healthy donors may be even more profound.

 For their study, Allogene Therapeutics researchers generated CAR-T cells targeting B cell maturation antigen (BCMA).
 BCMA is a protein highly specific to and widely expressed on multiple myeloma cells.
 Previous CAR-T cell therapy studies targeting BCMA have been promising , yet some patients still relapse.
 It is thought that part of the reason is that patient derived T cells have impaired fitness and poor persistence.